dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/choosing-the-right-approach-to-web-deployment.md

 > For more information on Web Deploy command-line syntax and *.deploy.cmd* files, see [How to: Install a Deployment Package Using the deploy.cmd File](https://msdn.microsoft.com/en-us/library/ff356104.aspx).

 The remote agent offers a straightforward way to deploy content from a remote location, and this approach can work well with one-click or automated deployment.
 However, the user who runs the deployment command must also be either a domain administrator or a member of the local administrators group on the destination server.
-In addition, the remote agent doesn&#x27;t support basic authentication, so you can&#x27;t pass alternative credentials on the command line.
+In addition, the remote agent doesn't support basic authentication, so you can't pass alternative credentials on the command line.

-The remote agent provides a useful approach to deployment in development or test scenarios, where it&#x27;s not uncommon for developers to have full administrator control over a test server environment, and applications are typically rebuilt and redeployed very frequently.
+The remote agent provides a useful approach to deployment in development or test scenarios, where it's not uncommon for developers to have full administrator control over a test server environment, and applications are typically rebuilt and redeployed very frequently.
 However, this approach is usually less acceptable for staging or production environments.

 For an end-to-end example of a scenario that uses the remote agent approach, see [Scenario: Configuring a Test Environment for Web Deployment](scenario-configuring-a-test-environment-for-web-deployment.md).

 ## Using the Temp Agent

 The temp agent approach to deployment is similar to the remote agent approach.
-However, in contrast to the remote agent approach, you don&#x27;t need to install Web Deploy on the destination web server.
+However, in contrast to the remote agent approach, you don't need to install Web Deploy on the destination web server.
 Instead, when you perform the deployment, Web Deploy will install a temporary version of the web deployment agent service on the destination server and will use this to deploy your content to IIS.
 When the deployment is complete, all temporary files are removed.

 If you want to use the temp agent provider setting, add the **/g** flag to your deployment command: